Nosto/shopify-hydrogen/README.md

 #### Shopify markets

 - Ensure that you have configured markets within your Shopify account.
 If you require assistance with the setup process, we recommend reading this informative [article](https://help.shopify.com/en/manual/markets/managing-markets).
-- To enable Shopify markets for Nosto in Hydrogen, you can utilize the `shopifyMarkets` prop.
+- To enable Shopify markets for Nosto in Hydrogen, you can utilize the `shopifyMarkets` prop for `<NostoProvider/>`.
 - Simply pass `true` to enable automatic market and language detection
 - You can also manually set up the language and marketId individually by using the following format:`{language: "EN", marketId: "123456789"}`